Kashish-Gandhi99/userdataapi/README.md

 # userdataapi

 This Git Repo is the solution to the given assignment by Fullthrottlelabs.
-I have used SQLite3 as DB and used DJANGO REST FRAMEWORK to generate REST API and the JSON output.
+I have used SQLite3 as DB and used DJANGO REST FRAMEWORK to generate REST API and the required JSON output.
 It is deployed on AWS with IPv4 Public IP
 : 54.161.174.136 or as Public DNS (IPv4): ec2-54-161-174-136.compute-1.amazonaws.com
 You can access JSON data using the cmd: